alissawilliams/pleiotropy_Drosophila/README.txt

 - trimmed_originals contains the final sequence files (same as above) but with the original gene IDs instead of just species names like the ones above.

 codeml_output_individual_genes.zip:
 Contains model 0 output (model = 0, NSsites = 0) for each individual gene, i.e. where each gene is assigned one dN/dS value for the entire tree.
 The genes are separated into their categories in the folders devo_codeml_output, nonplei_codeml_output, and plei_codeml_output.
-In each of those respective folders, there is:
+In each of those respective folders, you'll find:
+- a bunch of files in the format aligned_edited_FBgnxxxxxxx.model0.site.result.txt.
+These are the codeml output files.
 - grepfile.txt: has results of grep command used to pull out omega value from each file
 - [category]_dnds_values.txt: table with two columns, gene ID and omega value for that gene
 - [category]_nodnds_values.txt: list of genes for which this codeml run did not produce an omega value.

+individual_genes_fulltable_codeml_model0.txt: full table of codeml model 0 results for all individual genes.
+Made using the [category]_dnds_values.txt tables described above.

+In concatenations:

+codeml_plei_model0.ctl and codeml_plei_models7and8.ctl: examples of control files used in PAML codeml for concatenations

+Drosophila_species_tree.nwk: known species tree of all 12 Drosophila species on FlyBase.
+Used as the constraint tree in the PAML runs on concatenated alignments.
+Also used as the basis for constructing trees for each individual gene (see CDS_sequences.zip above).

+Then there are three folders: devo, nonplei, and plei.
+In each:
+- concat_[class]_genes_noG.fas: concatenated alignment used in PAML codeml run
+- concat_[class]_genes_paml_noG_NSsites0.out: output of model 0 run (model = 0, NSsites = 0)
+- concat_[class]_genes_paml_noG.out: output of model 7 and model 8, which were performed using the same run (model = 0, NSsites = 7 8)

 In scripts: